sonatype/sonatype-react-shared-components/README.md

 ```
 On some computers, visual testing may take more than 20 minutes, so let the tests run in the background.
 Note that the
 `yarn test` command will (re-)install the gallery dependencies, ensuring that puppeteer downloads the correct version
 of Chromium before running the gallery build and tests.
-The above commands work because the Docker environment is
-defined in the `Dockerfile` within the top level directory of the repo.

 ### Visual Test Shortcut for Linux Hosts